The Best Cafes And Coffee Shops For Doing Work In AustinOur favorite places to caffeinate, work, eat, repeat.

 Most things in life could be improved by being on the water.
 And doing work is no exception.
 Mozart’s has been a Tarrytown staple for over three decades, both as a place for getting work done and for casual catch-ups when the weather is nice (it’s about 60% patio).
 Coffee and cold brew are both self-serve and bottomless—which is great for long work sessions—and there’s a big list of housemade pastries and desserts if you need a little snack.
 And if you want something heavier, just head to the tiki-meets-Tex-Mex spot Hula Hut next door for some Hawaiian fajitas and a margarita.
 But we can’t promise you’ll get much work done after that.

-If you’re not living or staying near South Austin, you probably wouldn’t think to go out of your way for a coffee shop all the way at Manchaca and Ben White.
-But that would be a mistake, because Radio Coffee is more than worth it.
-The wood-covered space feels like a cozy cabin, there’s tons of seating, the Stumptown coffee is strong, there’s a huge beer selection (because a mid-day work break never hurt anyone), and most importantly: there’s a Veracruz All Natural truck parked permanently outside.
+Radio Coffee’s wood-covered space feels like a cozy cabin, with tons of seating, strong Stumptown coffee, and a huge beer selection (because a mid-day work break never hurt anyone).
+And if the “cabin” fills up, there’s almost always plenty of seating on the massive patio that wraps around the building—though you may have to share the space with some hungry grackles.
+Most importantly: there’s a location of Veracruz All Natural parked permanently outside.
 It’s the kind of place that you’ll be actually happy to camp out at all day.